davidcim/wirinj/README.md

 Horse
 ```

-3 dependencies are automatically generated by `Autowiring`:
+Cat is the only dependency explicitly defined.
+The 3 others fall back to `Autowiring` which automatically create:
 - A `Dog` singleton.
 - A `Type[Horse]` factory.
 - A `Horse` instance.